How to build a website

 2. Make sure you’re in control.
 Gone are the days when a web wizard would need to update your website!
 Not only was this expensive as each time you wanted a tweak, you needed to pay, but you’d also need to form an orderly queue along with all your web designer’s other customers.
 Let’s be honest.
 No one likes to queue.

 4. Make a list.
 If you are approaching a designer, you’ll need a brief.
 The designer will base their price on your brief.
-Each time you chance your mind and deviate from the brief, you could get an extra bill.
+Each time you change your mind and deviate from the brief, you could get an extra bill.
 Take your time putting your website brief together…and speak to people whose opinion you value too…it’s always good to have a sounding board!

 5. Pictures.
 Pictures can really add an extra ‘je ne sais quoi’ to a website…but don’t worry if you don’t have your own extensive library!
 There are some great sites out there like iStock and Shutterstock that allow you to buy really good quality images for a few pounds, depending on what you want to use them for.
+Or why not create your own using a technique like flat lay?

 6. Get writing!
 Providing clear, concise and informative copy is essential for any website.
 If this isn’t your area of expertise, you can either get in touch with a copywriter, or you can draft what you want and get someone to proof it for you.